dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

  'unknown_weaponised_edits': 31}
 ```

 There is a lot we can analyse coming from this metadata.
-We first start to focus on the **registered** users and specially the top 10 most frequeent editors among the 1351 registered users.
+We first start to focus on the **registered** users and specially the top 10 most frequent editors among the 1351 registered users.

 ### Top 10 users general info